ChromiaProject/postchain/postchain-ethereum/src/eth/README.md

 ```
 $ yarn start
 ```
 Voila!
-Now you can access to `http://localhost:3000/` to use the dapp to interact with L2 smart contract
+Now you can access to `http://localhost:3000/` to use the dapp to interact with token bridge smart contract

 ### Build the DApp for production deployment